kartonfarkas/api_docs/source/suite/emails/sending_test.rst

      - Comments
    * - subject
      - string
+     - subject of the email
-     - If specified, it will be appended to the email name -
+     - If specified, it will be appended to the email name.

 Request Example
 ---------------